top of page

 • Educate yourself on language, actions, and items that may be appropriative and/or harmful if used by you so you can avoid them.

-• Kink is political!
+• Kink is inherently political!
 It is important to research the political backgrounds and implications of our play in order to adhere to Risk-Aware and Personal Responsibility-Informed kink practices.

 • Privilege looks different for everyone.
 It is our responsibility to do the work to understand our privileges and how they affect the ways we exist in kink spaces in order to contribute to a safer community space.